chimochio/tsots-online.github.io/README.md

 battles i want 2 be like chrono trigger where there are consumable elements and levels 2 build 2 4 ur monster, that u stock him up with before a battle, (but they are consumed ) but u buy elemenst for cheap at the stoer heals fire ice thunder blackness posion etc, and ur demon have particular traits 2 augment or lessen the effects of certain elements  ofc.

+make the mud VERY GRINDY (but make players beable 2 fight eachother with thier characters and have multi characters with diff spells

+and those same characters are mini tear its that can level up 2 the 2d TSORD GAME (which can be deleted or modded but still pushes up 2 3d stuff .

+but mud is beatable demo kind of  2d is beatable but longer harder even , and then ofc 3d not even a beatble thing just bigger cooler stuff w/e .